wilsonmar/wilsonmar.github.io/_posts/2021-02-22-soc-siem-soar.md

 The whole SOC department works proactively with technical teams to ensure that all automated CI/CD workflows <strong>scan</strong> each type of coding for known vulnerabilities.

-The SOC departments also work with other departments to adjust their <strong>security controls</strong> and <strong>policies</strong> (especially incident management and recovery) based on <strong>lessons learned</strong> from actual incidents and "Game Days" that simulate incidents instigated by a "Red Team" (internal penetration testers).
+The SOC departments also work with other departments to adjust their <strong>security controls</strong> and <strong>policies</strong> (especially incident management and recovery) based on <strong>lessons learned</strong> from actual incidents and "Game Days" that simulate incidents instigated by a "Red Team" (internal but production penetration testers) or "Purple Team" who operate on pre-planned targets across environments.

 "Level 1" Security Analysts prioritize work based on the <strong>severity</strong> (scope of the potential "blast radius") of the threat and the <strong>value of the asset</strong> at risk.
 Increasingly, such work is handled by AI.